-The sub-fund aimed to identify and analyse a company's ESG credentials as an integral part of the investment decision making process through portfolio construction with the aim of reducing sustainability risk and enhancing returns.
+The sub-fund aimed to identify and analyse a company's ESG credentials as an integral part of the investment decision making process to reduce sustainability risk and enhance returns.
 By considering the ESG Credentials of potential investments the Investment Adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.